WestCoastJitterbugsOrg/calendar/client/README.md

 ## Wordpress plugin

 I'm working on porting the whole project to a wordpress plugin, so that no server is needed.
+At the moment the server is still required though, so make sure to deploy it in another process.

-You can try this out locally or deploy it to https://wcj.se/
+You can try this out locally or deploy it to https://wcj.se/.
+When you have it deployed, go ahead and activate in the admin page and add it to a page by using the shortcode `[wcjcal]`.

 ### Setting up a local wordpress development and deploying the plugin to it

 If you don't have PHP installed, follow the instructions [here](https://www.php.net/manual/en/install.php).
 Then, make sure you have wp-cli installed by following [these instructions](https://make.wordpress.org/cli/handbook/guides/installing/).
-Run `wp-init.sh` to initialize a wordpress site inside the wp-plugin directory.
+Run `wp-init.sh` to initialize a wordpress site inside the wp-build directory.

 Now, run `yarn build` followed by `cp `

-To serve the wordpress site, run `wp server --path=wp-plugin`
+To serve the wordpress site, run `wp server --path=wp-build`

 Go to http://localhost:8080/wp-admin and sign in using "admin" as both user and password.

-## Production plugin deployment
+### Production plugin deployment
 If you want to deploy it to https://wcj.se, run `yarn build:prod`.

-In the wp-content/plugins directory of you wordpress install, create a new directory named wcj-calendar.
-Copy wcj-calendar.php and client/build to it.

-Go to the wordpress admin page and activate the plugin.
-You can now add it by using the shortcode `[wcjcal]`
+...more info coming